nikolaydubina/go-instrument/README.md

 Thus, providing automated version to add Trace Spans annotation.

+## Implementation Details

+### Why package name is different?

+It would see more convenient to keep same name of package so that callsites don't have to udpate anything except import path.
+However, that would require copying all symbols: variables; constatnts; interfaces; constraints and assigning values from original package, which may complicate if original package mutates those values in `init` or throughout lifetime.

+If needed, package can still be renamed on import to match original name.

 ## Appendix A: Related Work

 * https://github.com/hedhyw/otelinji — It modifies code to inline tracing fuinction calls.
 It is flexible and handles Go code well (name of `context.Context`, `error`, comments).
 Meanwhile, current project focuses on minimal code, minimal dependencies, and no changes to original code.